reimagined/resolve/docs/application-configuration.md

 <!-- prettier-ignore-end -->

-See the [JSON schema](https://github.com/reimagined/resolve/blob/master/packages/core/resolve-scripts/configs/schema.resolve.config.json) to familiarize yourself with the definition of the configuration object's structure.
+Refer to the [JSON schema](https://github.com/reimagined/resolve/blob/master/packages/core/resolve-scripts/configs/schema.resolve.config.json) file to familiarize yourself with the definition of the configuration object's structure.

 ## Reference